vaetas/blake/docs/content/docs/shortcodes.md

+---
-# Shortcodes
+title: Shortcodes
+date: 2021-03-21
+template: page.html
+---

 Shortcodes can be used inside your Markdown files.
 They are replaced template values before parsing Markdown.

 ## Usage

 Put shortcodes inside `templates/shortcodes` directory.
 The name of the shortcode should contain only lowercase letters, dash, or underscore.
 The expected file extension for shortcodes is `.html`.

 > Example shortcode names: `code.html`, `youtube.html` or `my-shortcode.html`.